geb/geb/doc/manual/src/chapters/080-javascript.md

 Geb provides some convenient methods for _waiting_ for a certain condition to be true.
 This is useful for testing pages using AJAX or timers.

-The `waitFor` methods are provided by the [`WaitingSupport`](api/geb-core/geb/download/WaitingSupport.html) mixin.
-These methods take various parameters that determine how long to wait for the given closure to return a true object according to the Groovy True, and how long to wait in between invoking the closure again.
+The `waitFor` methods are provided by the [`WaitingSupport`](api/geb-core/geb/waiting/WaitingSupport.html) mixin.
+These methods take various parameters that determine how long to wait for the given closure to return a true object according to the Groovy Truth, and how long to wait in between invoking the closure again.

     waitFor {} // use default configuration
     waitFor(10) {} // wait for up to 10 seconds, using the default retry interval